Hijiki

 Hijiki has been a part of the Japanese culinary sphere and diet for centuries.
-It is rich in dietary fiber and essential minerals such as calcium, iron, and magnesium.
-According to Japanese folklore, hijiki aids health and beauty, and thick, black, lustrous hair is connected to regular consumption of small amounts.
 Hijiki has been sold in United Kingdom natural products stores for 30 years and its culinary uses have been adopted in North America.

 Recent studies have shown that hijiki contains potentially toxic quantities of inorganic arsenic, and the food safety agencies of several countries (excluding Japan), including Canada, the United Kingdom, and the United States, have advised against its consumption.

 In the West

 In 1867 the word "hijiki" first appeared in an English-language publication: A Japanese and English Dictionary by James C. Hepburn.

 Starting in the 1960s, the word "hijiki" started to be used widely in the United States, and the product (imported in dried form from Japan) became widely available at natural food stores and Asian-American grocery stores, due to the influence of the macrobiotic movement, and in the 1970s with the growing number of Japanese restaurants.